 Frequently Asked Questions

 The TCU Health Center is a primary care clinic.
-Appointments can be made my calling or visiting the Health Center.
-Walk-in patients will be assessed by a Nurse Facilitator to determine their medical needs.
-The Women’s Health Nurse Practitioner practices by appointment.
-Please visit Women’s Health to complete the online appointment request form.
+Appointments can be made by calling or visiting the Health Center.
+Patients will be assessed by a triage nurse to determine their medical needs.
+The Sexual Health Nurse Practitioner practices by appointment only.

 That’s up to you.
 At age 18, your medical records cannot be released to anyone without your permission, including your parents.
 Confidentiality is a priority for the Health Center.
 Medical records are strictly confidential and are only accessible to Health Center staff.
 Medical information will only be released with your written permission except in cases specified by law.

 If you would like to release your medical information (or obtain medical information from another medical office) you will need to sign a Medical Record Release of Information Form.

 Your private Health Care provider may call in or fax a prescription to the TCU Pharmacy.
 You may also transfer a prescription from another pharmacy to the TCU Pharmacy.
 Visit TCU Pharmacy for more information.

 The TCU Pharmacy accepts most insurance pharmacy cards.
 Please present your card to the pharmacist when filling a prescription.
 You may call the TCU Pharmacy to see if they honor your prescription insurance.
 If your insurance is accepted at the TCU Pharmacy, your TCU account will be billed for only the co-pay amount.
 If you do not provide proof of prescription insurance at the time you pick up your medication you will be billed for the full amount of the prescription.
 If you would like to pay for your prescription or over the counter medications, you may do so at the TCU Health Center front desk on the day of service.